beeware/briefcase/docs/reference/configuration.rst

 A hexadecimal RGB color value (e.g., ``#D81B60``) for a subtle secondary color to be used throughout an application to call attention to key elements.
-This setting is only used if the platform allows color modification, otherwise it is ignored.
+This setting is only used if the platform allows color modification, otherwise, it is ignored.

 ``author``